How to Help a Hoarder Parent? Steps to Take Right Now

 Consider working with a therapist or professional organizer to address underlying psychological or emotional factors contributing to your parent's hoarding behavior.
 Be ready to assist if your parent needs help to declutter and organize their living space.

-What is Causing My Parents’ Hoarding?
+What Is Causing My Parents’ Hoarding?

 Horder parent